AditiTeli-99/Dashboard-on-Bank-Loan-Report/README.md

 # Dashboard-on-Bank-Loan-Report

+### I'm excited to share my latest project, where I used Power BI to transform complex bank loan data into useful insights!

+🔍 Objective:
+The primary goal was to design a Details Dashboard that acts as a one-stop solution for analyzing loan data.
+This dashboard provides users with:
+✅ Comprehensive insights into the loan portfolio
+✅ Borrower profiles and segmentation
+✅ Loan performance metrics

+💡 Key Highlights:
+A user-friendly interface that simplifies data exploration.
+Real-time analytics for better decision-making.
+Visualizations that make patterns and trends understandable.

+💡 Key Features:
+1. Unique Identifiers: Using fields like Loan ID to ensure accurate tracking and analysis of individual loans.
+2. Geographic Insights: Analyzing borrower data by Address State to understand regional trends and manage risks.
+3. Borrower Stability Metrics: Looking at the fields such as Employee Length and Home Ownership to evaluate financial stability.
+4. Risk Assessment: Using Grade and Sub Grade classifications to analyze creditworthiness and lending terms.
+5. Loan Details: Including key metrics like Interest Rate, DTI (Debt-to-Income Ratio), and Instalment to show loan affordability and performance.

-### Key Performance Indicators (KPIs) Requirements:
+💡Key Performance Indicators (KPIs):

-#### 1. Total Loan Applications: We need to calculate the total number of loan applications received during a specified period.
-Additionally, it is essential to monitor the Month-to-Date (MTD) Loan Applications and track changes Month-over-Month (MoM).
+1. Total Loan Applications: Includes Month-to-Date (MTD) applications and Month-over-Month (MoM) trends for better monitoring.

-#### 2. Total Funded Amount: Understanding the total amount of funds disbursed as loans is crucial.
-We also want to keep an eye on the MTD Total Funded Amount and analyze the Month-over-Month (MoM) changes in this metric.
+2. Total Funded Amount: Tracks the total disbursed funds with MTD and MoM analytics.

-#### 3. Total Amount Received: Tracking the total amount received from borrowers is essential for assessing the bank's cash flow and loan repayment.
-We should analyze the Month-to-Date (MTD) Total Amount Received and observe the Month-over-Month (MoM) changes.
+3. Total Amount Received: Assesses the bank’s cash flow by analyzing repayments received with MTD and MoM changes.

-#### 4. Average Interest Rate: Calculating the average interest rate across all loans, MTD, and monitoring the Month-over-Month (MoM) variations in interest rates will provide insights into our lending portfolio's overall cost.
+4. Average Interest Rate: Measures the overall cost of lending, including MTD and MoM fluctuations.

-#### 5. Average Debt-to-Income Ratio (DTI): Evaluating the average DTI for our borrowers helps us gauge their financial health.
-We need to compute the average DTI for all loans, MTD, and track Month-over-Month (MoM) fluctuations.
+5. Average Debt-to-Income Ratio (DTI): Evaluates borrower financial health through average DTI metrics with MTD and MoM insights.

+I utilized DAX language in Power BI, employing functions such as SUM, CALCULATE, and various time intelligence functions to create this insightful dashboard.

+hashtag#powerbi hashtag#daxlanguage hashtag#dataanalyst hashtag#analystics hashtag#project